No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

 \subsection{Outline}

 Section \ref{sec:Problem-Formulation} formalizes the general problem of learning with delayed bandit feedback and highlights our main results.
 Section \ref{sec:Games} discusses the outcome of the interaction between multiple learners that are each subjected to a possibly different delay sequence.
 We extend the well-known connection between no-regret learning and CCE to learning with delayed feedback.
 Surprisingly, even algorithms that have linear regret under delays can still lead to the set of CCE.
-Section \ref{sec:GeneralDoublingTrickDelays} presents our general doubling trick that can be applied to online learning algorithms with delayed feedback, not necessarily against an adversary or with bandit feedback.
-The results of Section \ref{sec:Games} and Section \ref{sec:GeneralDoublingTrickDelays} can be applied to a wide variety of online learning algorithms with bandit feedback delay.
+Section \ref{sec:GeneralDoublingTrickDelays} presents our general doubling trick that can be applied to online learning algorithms with delayed feedback, not necessarily in adversarial or bandit feedback environments.
 Section \ref{sec:Bandit-Convex-Optimization} and Section \ref{sec:EXP3-in-Adversarial} consider the FKM algorithm for adversarial bandit convex optimization and the EXP3 algorithm for adversarial multi-armed bandits, respectively.
-Section \ref{sec:Bandit-Convex-Optimization} and Section \ref{sec:EXP3-in-Adversarial} each starts by proving an expected regret bound under delayed bandit feedback for the algorithm in consideration, both for the case of an oblivious adversary and an adaptive adversary.
+Section \ref{sec:Bandit-Convex-Optimization} and Section \ref{sec:EXP3-in-Adversarial} each starts by proving expected weighted-regret bounds under delayed bandit feedback for the algorithm in consideration, both against an oblivious and an adaptive adversary.
 Next, we apply the result on our doubling trick for both FKM and EXP3 to obtain expected regret bounds for the case where $T$ and $D$ are unknown.
-Then, we show that FKM and EXP3 are no discounted-regret algorithms even with respect to delay sequences for which they both have linear regret in $T$.
-This allows us to apply our game-theoretic results for both FKM and EXP3, showing that they are useful to learn a CCE or a NE (in a zero-sum game) in simulated environments where only delayed bandit feedback is available.
+Then, we show that FKM and EXP3 have no weighted-regret even with respect to delay sequences for which they both have linear regret in $T$.
+This allows us to apply our game-theoretic results for both FKM and EXP3, showing that they can approximate a CCE or a NE (in a two-player zero-sum game) of a simulated game where only delayed bandit feedback is available.
 Finally, Section \ref{sec:Conclusions} concludes the paper.
 Long proofs are postponed to the appendix.